Using Your Frozen Eggs: From Cryopreservation to IVF Success

 from freezing to baby

-Next, your eggs are positioned on a specialized vitrification devices (usually 2-3 eggs per device) within a minimal amount of media.
-As the device holding your eggs is submerged into liquid nitrogen, they are rapidly cooled to -196°C, and the media containing the eggs solidifies into a glass-like bead.
+Next, eggs are placed on specialized vitrification devices-usually 2–3 eggs per device-in a minimal volume of media.
+When the device is submerged in liquid nitrogen, the eggs are rapidly cooled to –196 °C, and the surrounding media solidifies into a glass-like state.

-The vitrification devices are individually labeled and placed in a labeled cane that is dedicated to your eggs only.
-The canes are placed and held in a long-term storage container known as a dewar which has been pre-filled with liquid nitrogen.
-The dewar is equipped with a 24/7 alarm system to notify embryologists of any temperature fluctuations.
-Your eggs can be stored there indefinitely until you choose to start a family.
+Each vitrification device is individually labeled and loaded into a labeled cane dedicated to your eggs only.
+Canes are stored in long-term cryogenic containers called dewars that are pre-filled with liquid nitrogen and equipped with a 24/7 alarm system to alert embryologists to any temperature fluctuation.
+Your eggs can be stored there indefinitely until you choose to start your family.

 timing your pregnancy